New Order II: British Art Now at Saatchi Gallery

 Whether these artists will live up to the YBA movement of the 90s, for which Saatchi is famed for exposing to the art scene, is yet to be decided.
 Though heavily criticised for last year’s New Order: British Art Today installation, only time will tell whether the second round of emerging artists will prove to be the next big thing in the art world.

-New Order II: British Art Now is at the Saatchi Gallery from 24th January until 23rd March 2014, for further information visit here.
+New Order II: British Art Now is at the Saatchi Gallery from 24th January until 23rd March 2014.
+For further information visit the gallery’s website here.